 Procrastination and an inability to perform is a symptom, not an illness.

-The only cure for the real illness…
+And the only cure for the real illness…

 Is to make sure that you are nurtured in the specific way that you need to be.